Philosophy Curriculum

 identification

-In the realm of ideas, especially philosophical ones, precise definitions enable us to differentiate them among a variety of concepts.
-When the identifications we make are formed and integrated in a comprehensible conceptual context, we can more adeptly recognize and understand those that immediately relate to them, as well as underlie them.
+In the realm of ideas, especially philosophical ones, precise definitions enable us to differentiate them from a variety of concepts.
+When the identifications we make are formed and integrated in a comprehensible conceptual context, we can more adeptly recognize and understand those that relate to them, as well as underlie them.

 identity and causality

+Identity and causality are fundamental metaphysical concepts.
+They can be viewed as basic laws of reality.
+Things are what they are, and they act consistent with their nature.
 Anything that exists, any existent, cannot act in contradiction to its nature.
 This is because of its particular identity.
-Arising from its identity, an existent has certain properties and attributes and, thus, certain aspects of causality.
+Arising from its identity, an existent has certain properties and attributes and, thus, certain causal properties.

 judgment